jcavell/naomifisherpsychology/README.md

 ### Full details
 1. **User Adds Items to Cart**
-   - The user browses through the website and adds items to their shopping cart using the `react-use-cart` library.
-The shopping cart details, including products and their quantities, are tracked in state.
+   - The user browses through the website and adds items to their shopping cart.
+The shopping cart details, including products and their quantities, are stored in local storage.
 2. **Navigating to the Checkout Page**
    - When the user decides to proceed with the purchase, they click the "Checkout" button in the cart, which navigates them to the `/checkout` page.
 3. **Backend Creates a PaymentIntent**